DariusSo/DariusSo/README.md

-# Welcome! 👋
+### Hey there, I'm Darius!

-### Hey there!
-I'm [Your Name] 🚀
+## About me
 - 💻 **Passionate Software Developer** specializing in **Java & Spring**
-- ⚡ **Full-Stack Developer** who enjoys working on scalable and efficient solutions
+- ⚡ Never skip opportunity to work on challanging problems
-- 🔥 Always learning and improving to write **clean, maintainable, and high-quality code**
+- 🔥 Always learning and improving
-- 📫 Open to new opportunities & collaborations – Let's build something amazing together!
+- 📫 Reach me at darius.songaila1@gmail.com or connect on [[LinkedIn/GitHub]](https://www.linkedin.com/in/darius-songaila/)

 ---